syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRadialMenu/PopulatingItems.md

 ## Through radial menu items

-By passing a collection of [SfRadialMenuItem](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfRadialMenu.iOS~Syncfusion.SfRadialMenu.iOS.SfRadialMenuItem.html), you can get the view of `SfRadialMenu` control.
+By passing a collection of [SfRadialMenuItem](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfRadialMenu.iOS~Syncfusion.SfRadialMenu.iOS.SfRadialMenuItem.html), you can get the view of the `SfRadialMenu` control.
 The radial menu item class provides various options such as custom views, font icons, and images to customize the items.
-You can add radial menu items by hierarchy.
+You can also add radial menu items by hierarchy.

 ### Adding outer rim items of radial menu

-The following code sample demonstrates how to add the outer rim items of radial menu.
+The following code sample shows how to add the outer rim items of the radial menu.

 {% tabs %}
 {% highlight c# %}